Your Lhasa Questions Answered: Permits, Altitude Sickness, and Sacred Sites

 No. Foreign visitors must book through a licensed Tibetan tour agency.
 The agency arranges your Tibet Travel Permit (TTP), a mandatory guide, and a driver/vehicle.
 There is no way around this requirement.
 Individual backpacking-style travel is not permitted for foreign nationals.

-Q: How far in advance do I need to plan?
+Q: How far in advance should you plan?

-Start at least 6 weeks before.
-The TTP takes 15-20 business days to process.
-Your agency needs your passport details and a copy of your Chinese visa.
-Some periods (late February and early March) the permit process may be suspended entirely — check with your agency.
+Start at least 6 weeks ahead.
+The TTP takes 15-20 business days to process, and your agency needs your passport details plus a copy of your Chinese visa.
+During some periods (late February and early March), the permit process may be suspended entirely — confirm with your agency.

 Q: How much does a guided tour cost?

-Group tours: $100-150/day per person.
-Private tours: $150-250/day per person.
+Group tours run $100-150/day per person.
+Private tours run $150-250/day per person.
 These include guide, driver, vehicle, and permit arrangement.
 Accommodation, meals, and attraction entries are usually extra.
-Budget travelers should join group tours to share vehicle costs — solo travel is disproportionately expensive because you're paying for the whole vehicle.
+Budget travelers should join group tours to share vehicle costs — solo travel is disproportionately expensive because the whole vehicle sits on one set of shoulders.

-Q: Do I need a Chinese visa as well?
+Q: Do you need a Chinese visa as well?

 Yes.
-You need a valid Chinese visa before your agency can apply for the TTP.
+A valid Chinese visa must be in hand before your agency can apply for the TTP.
 Tibet is part of China, so entry into China is the first requirement.

 Altitude

-Probably mild symptoms, yes.
-Lhasa is at 3,650m.
+Mild symptoms are likely, yes.
+Lhasa sits at 3,650m.
 About 75% of visitors experience headache, shortness of breath, or fatigue in the first 24-48 hours.
 For most, it's uncomfortable but manageable with rest and hydration.

 Spend 2-3 days doing nothing strenuous.
 Drink 3-4 liters of water daily.
-Avoid alcohol for 48 hours.
+Skip alcohol for 48 hours.
 Consider Acetazolamide (Diamox, 125-250mg twice daily — consult your doctor).
-If taking the train from Xining, the gradual altitude increase helps your body adjust.
+Arriving by train from Xining lets the gradual altitude increase help your body adjust.

 Q: When is it an emergency?

-Seek immediate medical help if you experience: confusion, inability to walk straight, persistent vomiting, chest tightness, or blue fingertips.
+Seek immediate medical help for confusion, inability to walk straight, persistent vomiting, chest tightness, or blue fingertips.
 These are signs of HACE (high altitude cerebral edema) or HAPE (high altitude pulmonary edema).
 The treatment is descent — get to lower altitude as fast as possible.
 Lhasa has hospitals with altitude specialists.

 Train in, fly out is ideal.
 The 24-hour Xining-Lhasa train crosses 5,000m passes with supplemental oxygen available, giving your body a gradual introduction.
-Flying dumps you at altitude instantly.
-The train journey itself is spectacular — high-altitude desert, yak herds, frozen lakes.
+Flying drops you at altitude instantly.
+And the train journey itself is spectacular — high-altitude desert, yak herds, frozen lakes rolling past the window.

 Attractions